-“For he that will love life, and see good days, let him refrain his tongue from evil, and his lips that they speak no guile: Let him eschew evil, and do good; let him seek peace, and ensue it" (I Peter 3:10-11).
+“For he that will love life, and see good days, let him refrain his tongue from evil, and his lips that they speak no guile: Let him eschew evil, and do good; let him seek peace, and ensue it.”
+(1 Peter 3:10-11)

 The venerable English word “eschew” is not used much these days, perhaps because there is not much evil that people eschew any more.
 Nevertheless, a wonderful formula is couched in this terminology in our text.
 If anyone desires to “see good days,” then he should “eschew evil,” even in his speech, and instead “do good.”

-That such an attitude honors and pleases God is especially evident from His thrice-repeated testimony concerning the patriarch Job, “a perfect and an upright man, one that feareth God, and escheweth evil” (Job 1:1, 8; 2:3), "a perfect and an upright man."
+That such an attitude honors and pleases God is especially evident from His thrice-repeated testimony concerning the patriarch Job, “a perfect and an upright man, one that feareth God, and escheweth evil” (Job 1:1, 8; 2:3).
 Job saw some bad days, of course, but there were far more good days of great blessing until he finally died “full of days” (Job 42:17).
-Like Job, let us eschew -- shun, avoid, run away from -- evil in any form.
+Like Job, let us eschew—shun, avoid, run away from—evil in any form.
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.